tdboer/GC_profiles/README.md

 # Globular cluster radial profiles
 -------------------------------------------

 This folder contains the radial profiles of 81 Harris GCs as sampled from Gaia DR2 in combination with archival profiles (mainly Trager + HST).
+This work is described in detail in: de Boer,T., Gieles, M. et al., MNRAS,2019,submitted.

 Contents
 --------